Kvitekvist/FUS/README.md

 The complete mod list and our comments on them can be found [here](https://github.com/Kvitekvist/FUS/wiki/The-full-modlist).

-# Performance tweaking
+# Performance adjustment

 In general, FUS default performance should be good.
 Depending on your system, you might need to adjust it to improve it, or you might have enough headroom to crank up some settings.

-We wrote a [detailed guide](https://github.com/Kvitekvist/FUS/wiki/Performance-tweaking) on how to understand and adjust your ingame performance.
+We wrote a [detailed guide](https://github.com/Kvitekvist/FUS/wiki/Performance-adjustment) on how to understand and adjust your ingame performance.

 # FAQ and troubleshooting

 * The game is really blurry. -> Should not be blurry if you enabled a sharpener (ENB/Reshade).
 Make sure dynamic resolution is off!

-* Why is my performance so bad? -> See [above](#performance-tweaking).
+* Why is my performance so bad? -> See [above](#performance-adjustment).

 * My game is broken, interiors are too dark! -> You probably ran LOOT, didn't you?
 Press the [`Restore` button](https://github.com/Kvitekvist/FUS/blob/main/images/restore%20loadorder.png) in the plugins section (right) of MO2 to restore the intended load order for your profile.